solenedel/TodayList/README.md

 - add items to the "today" and tomorrow" list
-- delete items from the list OR mark as completed
 - select an icon for each list item (form fontawesome)
 - move items between the two lists by dragging and dropping
 - create custom list, delete list